 - TBD, Graduation

-The application for the Spring 2018 session is now closed.
-Please check back in June to apply to the Fall 2018 session.
+The application for the Fall 2018 session is now closed.
+Please check back in January to apply for the Spring 2019 session.

 For more information, contact Samantha Mitchell at 414.263.8202 or via email.